-The prosaic details of good planning and ample supplies and provisions in large measure account for the success of the colony.
+Good planning and ample supplies and provisions in large measure account for the success of the colony.
 There were other favoring circumstances.
 The strong connection with the prosperous and well established colony of Barbados helped the new undertaking.
 The colonists themselves were a direct and capable sort and they landed among friendly Indians who gave a substantial amount of practical assistance.